Humanities and Emerging Arts Grant

 - The extent that the HEArts Grant support is vital for the proposed endeavor.

 - The extent to which the HEArts Grant funding will enhance the competitiveness in securing external funding.

 Upon award, you must submit the following information to the Vice President for Research:

-- Within 1 month of award: A one page graphic representation of you and your project.
+- Within 1 month of award, supply a one-page text with graphic representation of the project and team.
 The document must be suitable for presentation on the Office of Research website.

 - Within 10 months of receiving the award: A two-page progress report including scholarly outcomes and any progress toward securing external funding.
 If progress is hindered, a clear explanation for the delay and a mitigation plan must be provided.

 - Upon request: Provide a brief presentation at UT Dallas during a symposium or other event to highlight the HEArts Grant impact.

 - Recipients will serve on a Seed Grant review panel for the following review cycle; this means recipients cannot be PIs or collaborators on proposals submitted the cycle following the cycle in which they were awarded.
 By accepting an award, recipients agree to score and provide written comments on assigned proposals before the review deadline and participate in an in-person review meeting.